populse/populse_mia/README.md

 	 *Note : depending on your versions, you might need to use "python -V" instead of "python3 -V" to check you version of Python

-	 * If you don't have python, you need to install it by using the Microsoft Store :
+	 * If you don't have python, you need to install it :

-	 	1. Open the Start menu and type "Microsoft Store" and launch the application ;
-		2. In the store, select research on the top right menu and type "Python".
-Python 3.8 should appear in the result and click on it ;
+	 	1. In PowerShell type :

+                python3

+		2. The Microsoft Store will open with the Python 3.8 app.
+Click on install ;
-		3. Install it on you computer ;
+		3. Install it on your computer ;
-		4. Check in PowerShell that Python and pip are installed : python3 -V pip3 --version
+		4. Reopen PowerShell and check that Python and pip are installed :

+			    python3 -V
+			    pip3 --version

 	 * Install a Version Control System, for example [git](https://git-scm.com/download/win).
 Depending of your distribution, [package management system](https://en.wikipedia.org/wiki/Package_manager) can be different

 	 	   Download the executable for your specific distribution (64 or 32 bits) Execute it
-			# ect.
-			* Clone the source codes
+		   You will be asked many questions depending on your preferences, but the default parameters are enough

+	  * At the end of the git installation you will need to restart PowerShell to refresh the environment

+      * Populse_mia requires java 64-bits for running, you can install it [here](https://java.com/fr/download/manual.jsp) :

+            Download and run the file
+            Follows the installation

+      * Now you need to configure your java in order to be use by your system : (```You will need administrator right for this```)

+        1. In PowerShell, open a system properties windows by typing :

+                sysdm.cpl

+        2. Click on the Advanced System Parameter ;
+        3. Click on Environment Variable ;
+        4. Select Path in system variable, and click on modify ;
+        5. Click New ;
+        6. Paste the path to the folder containing your java executable, it should look like this :

+                C:\Program Files\Java\jre1.8.0_251\bin

+      * Enable the NTFS long path (```You will need administrator right for this```) :

+        1. In PowerShell type :

+                gpedit.msc

+        2. A Local Group Policy Editor window will open, then navigate to :
+            --> Local Compute Policy
+            --> Computer Configuration
+            --> Administrator Template
+            --> System
+            --> FileSystem
+            --> NTFS
+        3. Double click Enable NTFS long path and enable it.

+      * Populse_mia requires some specific package for Python and particularly numpy and PyQt5, you need to install them before launching the populse_mia installation :

+            pip3 install numpy --user # Be sure to don't forget "--user" at the end of the command, otherwise you might get issues from administrator rights pip3 install PyQt5 --user

       * Get source codes from Github.
 Replace [mia_install_dir] with a directory of your choice

 	        git lfs clone https://github.com/populse/populse_mia.git [mia_install_dir]

 	  * Or download the zip file (populse_mia-master.zip) of the project ([green button "Clone or download"](https://github.com/populse/populse_mia)), then extract the data in the directory of your choice [mia_install_dir]